GrantHaines/ECE-271-Design-Project/README.md

 Use Shuman's module for NES controller - Each implement an output that can be controlled by the NES controller

-* Ben will work on implementing 4.
-Audio Output (Square Wave)
+* Ben A will work on implementing 4.
+Audio Output (Square Wave), simulating 1.
+NES controller input and building and simulating 4. analog input
 * Grant will work on implementing 3.
 VGA Output
 * Ben W. will work on implementing 2.
 Seven Segment Display